puppetlabs/puppet-docs/source/learning/variables.markdown

 ### Case

 Also probably familiar: the case statement.
-(Or switch, or whatever it's called in your programming language of choice.)
+(Or switch, or whatever your language of choice calls it.)

 {% highlight ruby %}
     case $operatingsystem {